Laurence Bruce: Shetland and Muness

+Bruce was made admiral depute of Orkney and Shetland.
+His armed men felt free to seize control of ships and to billet themselves in the homes of the local people.

 Evidently Laurence Bruce helped himself to the local women, and is believed to have fathered approximately twenty-four illegitimate children beyond his ten legitimate children by his wives Helen Kennedy, daughter of Hugh Kennedy of Girvanmains and Janet Stewart, and Elizabeth Gray, daughter of Patrick, Lord Gray and Marion Ogilvy.
 Escalating conflict with the local Shetland Islanders resulted in a petition being sent to the royal court in Edinburgh.
 In response, a royal commission, the "Mudy commission", travelled to Shetland and in February 1577 took evidence from 700 male Shetlanders.
 As a result, Laurence Bruce was removed from office.
 But by June of the following year, he had returned to the islands as "sheriff-depute".

 Laurence Bruce is best known as the builder of Muness Castle, which was completed around 1598.
 Muness Castle, now a ruin, is the most northerly castle in Great Britain.
 It was built at the southeast end of Unst, just east of the town of Uyeasound (which was the harbour for the castle), after Earl Robert was succeeded by his son Patrick Stewart, 2nd Earl of Orkney in 1593.
 Later events proved that Laurence Bruce had good reason to fear the aggression of Earl Patrick.
 In 1608 Earl Patrick sent a force to besiege the castle, but the attackers abandoned their assault.
 In 1610 Laurence Bruce testified against Earl Patrick before the Privy Council in Edinburgh.
 Following a rebellion in Orkney, in August 1614 the Privy Council appointed Laurence Bruce a Commissioner and charged him with apprehending any rebels who might seek shelter in Shetland.

 Laurence Bruce died at Muness castle in August 1617 and was buried inside the old church at nearby Sandwick.
 Ownership of the castle passed to his second eldest son Andrew Bruce of Muness, a quieter and more popular man than his father.
 Laurence Bruce's eldest son, Alexander Bruce of Cultmalindie, returned to the mainland of Scotland to run the family's property in Perthshire.

 Illegitimate sons include Scipio Bruce of Meikleure.
 William Bruce of Symbister, his nephew or son, married Marjorie Stewart, a daughter of John Stewart (an illegitimate son of James V) and Jean Hepburn.